harshkrishna17/harshkrishna17.github.io/aboutme.md

 subtitle: Get to know more about me!
 ---

 Hey there!
-My name is Harsh Krishna and I am a 19 year old college student studying economics in India.
+My name is Harsh Krishna and I am a 20 year old college student studying economics in India.
+I have completed my Bachelors in Economics with a minor in Mathematics from the University of Delhi.
+I am aiming to pursue a career in academic research working on questions in behavioral and labour economics.
 When I'm not busy with school work, I spend my time all around obssessing over the sport of football.

 I have been an active member of the twitter football/soccer analytics community since the April of 2021, making **data visualizations**, talking **tactics** and sharing a general love of the game with several different people.
 The main programs I work with are **RStudio**, **VS Code** and **Tableau Public**.
 This website serves as a place where all my work can be easily accessed.